 47. Take the car to a car wash

-Washing your car at home might save a few bucks, but it requires lots of water.
-A better alternative is to take it to a car wash that recycles water.
+It may sound counterintuitive, but washing your car at home might save a few bucks, it also requires lots of water.
+A better alternative and one of the easiest ways to conserve water is to take it to a car wash that recycles water.

 48. Water plants with leftover cooking water